 Students - Undergraduate Research

 Students participating in Undergraduate Research Day will be invited to submit a copy of their display poster to MINDS@UWW.
-The agreement form may be printed out and sent to Mary Brusewitz, Coordinator of MINDS@UWW, Andersen Library L1125.
+The agreement form may be printed out and sent to Macaela Willadsen, Coordinator of MINDS@UWW, Andersen Library L1125.
 All undergraduate research project submissions will also be accessible via Research@UWW, Andersen Library's online catalog.

 Students - Graduate Projects or Papers

 Students submitting graduate projects or papers may be asked by their departments or advisors to submit copies of their projects or papers to MINDS@UWW.
-The agreement form may be printed out and sent to Mary Brusewitz, Cataloger, Andersen Library L1125.
+The agreement form may be printed out and sent to Macaela Willadsen, Cataloger, Andersen Library L1125.
 All graduate research submissions will also be accessible via Research@UWW, Andersen Library's online catalog.

 If you would like to have a bound copy of your dissertation, thesis, or paper, Grimm Book Bindery in Madison offers binding services in a variety of styles.
 Please see their How to Order page for information, pricing, and order forms.

 In collaboration with the School of Graduate Studies, Andersen Library is providing online access to newly received UW-Whitewater theses.
 All theses submitted since the fall semester of 2003 will be available electronically from Research@UWW.

 Students are to submit one copy of the original UW-Whitewater thesis in electronic Portable Document Format (PDF).
 Submitting a thesis in PDF format will allow it to appear the way the author intended.
 All submissions are to be sent to the School of Graduate Studies.
 Andersen Library requires three documents to be submitted: